The McGrath Families of Clogher and Clonoulty

 A set of notes and some gravestone inscriptions from Con Ryan of Dublin was the starting point for this paper.
 Those notes were transformed into family tree structures and supplemented with information from the parish records and published on the mcgrathsearch.com site.
 The paper was revised in 2019 and updated with information from the civil records. - LINK

 Family connections which were observed in the Griffith’s Valuation records for Turraheen Lower gave rise to this paper.
-Using the parish and civil records in addition to census records it was possible to generate and populate several connected family trees. - LINK
+Using the parish and civil records in addition to census records it was possible to generate and populate several connected family trees.
+These family trees were constructed with the best information that was available at the time and assuming that the families had followed the Irish naming tradition.
+This process is not perfect and the results need further corroboration.
+Several of the families immigrated to Australia and Michele Cullen has provided valuable information from the Australian records.
+This has allowed this paper to be updated and a couple of incorrect assumptions to be corrected. - LINK

 After a pattern was noticed in the Upperchurch parish records and that family was connected with the census records for the same townland, work on this paper began.
 The family connections were expanded further into Clogher parish using the Clonoulty RC parish records and the civil records. - LINK